 The Heritage team works with Aboriginal people to promote their culture and to protect and manage places and objects of significance to Aboriginal heritage.

-The DAA Heritage directorate is responsible for:
+The Heritage directorate is responsible for:

 Protecting Aboriginal heritage

 Under the Aboriginal Heritage Act 1972 (AHA), the Department works with Aboriginal people to protect and manage places of significance.
 The Department also provides advice to the public and private sectors and the community about Aboriginal heritage management and maintains a Register of Aboriginal Sites.
 The Department also administers a grants program that provides funding for Aboriginal communities to protect and promote their heritage sites.

 Assisting with compliance with the AHA

 The Department works with developers and land users to raise awareness of Aboriginal heritage and to ensure that Aboriginal heritage and engagement with Aboriginal people is built into development planning processes.
 In situations where impact to a site cannot be avoided, DPLH processes lodged section 18 notices that seek approval from the Minister.